Become a peer education coordinator

-- encourage Rangers and members of The Senior Section to get involved with peer education
+- encourage Rangers to get involved with peer education

 - help set up training events for new peer educators.

 What do I get out of it?

 As a peer educator coordinator you'll gain a wide-ranging set of skills including:

 - team building